XPeng Releases 2021 Environmental, Social and Governance Report

 XPeng’s Smart EVs delivered in 2021 are expected to reduce CO2 emissions by approximately 1 million metric tons over their entire life cycle, compared to conventional gasoline vehicles.
 The Company reduced its energy consumption density by 50% year-on-year.
 XPeng vehicles also achieved record-level safety performance with superior product quality and technology.
 Notably, the P7 has achieved the C-NCAP five-star safety rating and industry’s first i-VISTA Five Star Intelligent Vehicle Model award.
 XPeng also strives to make contributions to society through disaster relief, low-carbon education, and has established the XPeng Charity Foundation and XPeng Green Home Fund.

-To view the 2021 ESG Report, please visit the ESG section of XPeng’s Investor Relations website: https%3A%2F%2Fir.xiaopeng.com%2F.
+To view the 2021 ESG Report, please visit the ESG section of XPeng’s Investor Relations website: https%3A%2F%2Fir.xiaopeng.com%2FESG%2Fdefault.aspx.

 About XPeng Inc.